josh-collinsworth/joco-sveltekit/src/lib/content/posts/response-to-defending-open-source.md

 (As a reminder: Matt edited the official trademark guidelines after he started this whole thing.
 So if anyone's failed to live up to the original agreement here, it sure seems like it's not WP Engine.)

+It's also worth a reminder that WP Engine _did_ somewhat alter their plan names in response to this whole mess, and add some disambiguation to their website, to make sure folks know they're not officially affiliated with WordPress.
+So even if they _were_ out-of-bounds, it seems like they've remediated that part of the issue.

-Finally: _who_ was confused, exactly?
+Regardless, though: _who_ was confused, exactly?
 (Besides Matt's mom, of course.)
 What was the outcome of that confusion?
 Why was it harmful?
 I'm not aware of anyone, say, signing a contract with the wrong company by mistake, or being misled into any other kind of commitment or expenditure.

 If there was so much of this confusion, and if it was so damaging, why is Matt's claim about his mom literally the only example we've ever been provided?